When AI Writes the Code, Who Preserves the Meaning?

 The most sophisticated systems I have written have been written in Clojure.

-Clojure stands out to me because it combines several of these ideas without making the language itself too large.
+Clojure stands out to me because it combines several of these ideas without making the language too large.

 It is a Lisp, so code is close to data and the structure of the program remains visible.
 It is functional with strong immutability, so values and transformations are central.
 It is dynamic, so the ceremony stays low and the model can grow as understanding improves.

-Connect the repl to an AI prompt, this gives “vibe coding” a different meaning.
+Connected to an AI prompt, this gives “vibe coding” a different meaning.

 That is a stronger loop than code generation alone.

+Clojure does not remove complexity by hiding it behind leaky abstractions.
 It helps keep the important complexity visible and close enough to touch.

 Programming moves closer to the problem